zueblin/Polaron/readme.md

 - 2 pots for parameter control
 - parameter locks: all instrument parameters can be recorded for each step
 - different pattern length for each instrument track
-- midi sync / trigger input
+- sync to midi-clock (usb-midi) or trigger input
 - crunchy 12bit stereo outputs
 - open source hardware/software: if you miss a feature or are annoyed by a bug... change it!

-Disclaimer: This project is a work in progress.
-Features may change or not work, use at your own risk.
+Disclaimer: This is a DIY project, features may change or not work for you.
+Use at your own risk.

 ![Sideview](./Doc/Images/sideview.jpg)